countable-web/open-source-corporation/README.md

 ## Contributing
 If you want to suggest a change to Countable Web Productions, make a pull request.
 The rules:
    * *Important*: Never commit private data or protected intellectual property.
 Nothing specific to our employees, clients, or finances should go in here.
+   * The easiest place to contribute an idea is by joining our company's [board of advisors](https://www.reddit.com/r/countableweb) on reddit.
    * Organize by "context".
 The documents in here are intended to be actionable.
 So, for any document, place it with a name and folder structure that matches what someone is *doing when they need this information*.
 For example, a timesheet template should go in the GETTING_STARTED folder, since it will be used by new employees.
    * Link prolifically.
 Wherever you can, link words of your pages to other pages or other websites.
    * Keep it concise, to-the-point, actionable.
 If you do use an abstraction, provide a corresponding example.